 Tactics: Cwdcai is currently present, presiding over the preparations of the next meal.
-If he has not been alerted by noises in areas 8 or 10, Cwdcai can be surprised as he checks on the batch of crusty rolls still in the oven.
-If alerted by the sounds of battle, then is bent over a large iron skillet resting on a griddle set over the edge of the fire pit.
-He feigns not to notice the PCs and has a readied action to fling the sizzling contents of the skillet at the first person to come within 10 feet.
-This is a ranged touch attack with a 10-foot increment and does 4d6 points of fire damage to the victim from the scalding grease for 3 rounds and requires a DC 12 Dex save to avoid being blinded for 2d4 rounds.
-Because the damage comes from the hot grease, the victim cannot end the burning early by using water or some other substance to try to smother the burn (though a spell with the cold descriptor ends it in that round).
-On his next turn, Cwdcai uses his unbound rage and grows to Huge size (by virtue of the cow he cooked for dinner the previous day).
+If he has not been alerted by noises in Areas 8 or 10, Cwdcai can be surprised (1-in-6 chance) as he checks on the batch of crusty rolls still in the oven.
+If alerted by the sounds of battle, he is bent over a large iron skillet resting on a griddle set over the edge of the fire pit.
+He feigns not to notice the characters but is prepared to fling the sizzling contents of the skillet at the first person to come within 10ft.
+The scalding grease burns the target of the attack for 1d6 points of damage for 3 rounds.
+The target must also make a saving throw or be blinded for 2d4 rounds.